VanhGer/VanhGer/README.md

 ----

 ### Overview
-I'm a sophomore at VNU-UET, which is one of the most famous universities in Vietnam.
-My major is Information Technology and my favourite fields are Blockchain and Functional Programming
+I'm a third-year student at VNU-UET, which is one of the most famous universities in Vietnam.
+My major is Information Technology and my favourite fields are Blockchain and Programming.

 ----